SIS to LMS Migration: Complete Step-by-Step Guide

 The problem: Your test migration works perfectly with 50 students, but the full migration with 5,000 students times out or fails due to API rate limits.

 The fix: Test with at least 10% of your production data volume.
-If your LMS API has rate limits (e.g., 100 requests per minute), build in delays.
+If your LMS API has rate limits (e.g., 100 requests per minute), build in delays and batching logic.
+Contact your vendor to request temporary rate limit increases during migration.

 Pitfall #5: Migrating During Active Use